-To ensure the rigor and academic integrity of all of NewSchool's degree programs, students are required to meet Satisfactory Academic Progress (SAP) standards to continue enrollment in a degree program.
-Meeting SAP also is a requirement to be eligible for financial aid (federal, state, institutional, and military education benefits).
+To ensure the rigor and academic integrity of all NewSchool's degree programs, students are required to meet satisfactory academic progress (SAP) standards to continue enrollment in a degree program.
+In addition, students are required to meet SAP standards to be eligible for financial aid (federal, state, institutional, and military education benefits).